Remèdes rapides et naturels contre les reflux gastriques

 Consume basil

 Fresh basil is rich in antioxidants and anti-inflammatory compounds, making it an effective natural remedy for relieving acid reflux.
-You can chew fresh basil leaves or add them to your dishes to benefit from them.
+You can chew fresh basil leaves or add them to your meals to benefit from them.

 Drink cabbage juice